-The memory of Earth Day was still fresh, and the environmental movement was in full bloom.
-Americans were raising serious questions about what was happening to the quality of the air as a result of the automobile.
-"Ecology" was the byword, and a 10-speed bike craze was sweeping the nation.
+The memory of Earth Day was still fresh and the environmental movement was in full bloom.
+Americans were raising serious questions about what was happening to the quality of the air as a result of the automobile. ''Ecology" was the byword, and a 10-speed bike craze was sweeping the nation.
 It was 1972, the year more bicycles were sold than automobiles for the first time this century.

-Cary S. Shaw was concerned about many of the issues of the year -- social justice, the quality of life, war and peace -- and he had participated in demonstrations against the Vietnam War.
+Cary Shaw was concerned about many of the issues of the year----social justice, the quality of life, war and peace----and he had participated in demonstrations against the Vietnam War.
 But he had never led a protest or even been active in a political movement.
 He had received his B.S. from the Massachusetts Institute of Technology in industrial management with a concentration in mathematics, and his M.B.A. from Harvard Business School.
-Such is the stuff that is hardly the making of a crusader seeking to overturn half a century of national transportation policy.
+Such is the stuff that is hardly the making of a crusader seeking to overturn half a century of national transportation policy or the founder of a movement.

 Nor was he a particularly avid bicyclist.
-Often, but not every day, he rode his yellow Schwinn from his home in the District's upper northwest neighborhood to his work downtown.
-He was generally interested in outdoor activities, including hiking, but he did not do much recreational riding and he was not a member of any bicycling organization.
+Often, but not every day, he rode his yellow Schwinn from his home in the District's upper Northwest neighborhood to his job downtown.
+He was interested in outdoor activities, including hiking, but he did not do much recreational riding nor was he a member of any bicycling organization.

-In 1972, Shaw, at 27, directed the computer center at the National Planning Association (NPA), a small non-profit organization which did studies for the federal government.
-His duties included running programs and helping others who used the computer.
-He also hired and supervised a staff of two college interns who worked part-time.
+In 1972, Shaw, at 27, directed the computer center at the National Planning Association (NPA), a small non-profit organization which conducted studies for the federal government.
+He was responsible for the office budget and operation of an IBM 1130 computer.
+As a project director, he provided analytic assistance to the U.S. Department of Labor.
+He supervised a staff of two college interns and a computer operator.

-Yet, he did enough bicycling to realize that the urban transportation system was not friendly to bicyclists.
-The Ski Club of Washington asked him to lead a bike ride and he found that other cyclists, too, shared the same problems he did.
+Yet Shaw did enough bicycling to realize that the urban transportation system was not friendly to bicyclists.
+When the Ski Club of Washington asked him to lead a bike ride, he found that other cyclists, too, shared the same problems he did.
 But, Shaw later recalled, "They did not perceive it as a general problem.
-Someone caught their bike in a grate -- they thought, well, they just caught their bike in a grate -- but I could relate to the fact that that was a problem in grate design.
-Someone had recently bought a bike and they decided they weren't going to use it because they were afraid of traffic.
-For them, it was a simple, individual decision.
-I could relate that that was happening to a large number of people."
+Someone caught his bike in a grate----he thought, well, he just caught his bike in a grate----but I could relate to the fact that it was a problem in grate design.
+Someone had recently bought a bike and he decided he wasn't going to use it because he was afraid of traffic.
+For him, it was a simple, individual decision.
+I understood that this was happening to a large number of people."

-That sense was reinforced again when in early 1972 when the National Park Service experimented with closing a lane of Rock Creek Parkway for bicyclists.
+That sense was reinforced again in early 1972 when the National Park Service experimented with closing a lane of Rock Creek Parkway for bicyclists.
 Shaw again talked to other bicyclists about the problems they faced.
 He found common complaints about potholes, automobile traffic, and feelings of discrimination by transportation planners.
 During some of those discussions, people suggested an organization to deal with these problems.

-If there was a legacy from the turbulent 1960s, it was the new feeling that the individual could make a difference.
+If there was a legacy from the turbulent 1960s, it was the feeling that the individual could make a difference.
 And if the individual could cause change, so much more so could a group of individuals.
 The massive demonstrations against the Vietnam War seized the consciousness of a nation and caused a shift of U.S. foreign policy.
 There was power in numbers and organization.
-That legacy was not lost on Shaw, who concluded that the way to deal with bicyclists' problems was through an on-going institution of and for bicyclists.
+That legacy was not lost on Shaw, who concluded that the way to deal with bicyclists' problems was through an ongoing institution of and for bicyclists.